The Promise (musical): Other productions

 Since 1992, The Promise has been performed annually in Litchfield, Illinois at Zion Lutheran Church and School.
 The production is performed on the two weekends before Palm Sunday every spring.

 In 1996, The Promise played at the Will Rogers Theatre in Branson, Missouri, beginning year-round performances in that city.
 That production continued seasonally through 2002.
-As of 2008, The Promise is being performed at The Mansion Theatre in Branson.The Promise has been produced internationally in Seoul, Korea, at the Olympic Stadium, and in South Africa, as well as other countries around the world.
+The Promise was performed at The Mansion Theatre in Branson through 2008.The Promise has been produced internationally in Seoul, Korea, at the Olympic Stadium, and in South Africa, as well as other countries around the world.
 Other productions in the U.S. include one in New York City.The Promise was staged in the University Cultural Centre in the National University of Singapore from 27 to 29 November 2008.

 Beginning in 2014, Bethel Gospel Tabernacle in Hamilton, Ontario, began staging the production.
 The production has been staged in 2014, 2015, 2017, 2018 and 2019.

 Since 1992, The Promise has been staged roughly every other year by Northwest Baptist Church in Reisterstown, Maryland, on the weekends of Palm Sunday and Easter.
 It grew from a modest-sized production by church members to now include over 100 cast and crew from the local community and several churches.
 Over the years, many updates and changes to the script have taken place but the core story remains the same.
 A number of locals have made it a tradition to see it each year it's staged and look forward to the updates, some having been coming to shows for as long as the past 20 years.

 Starting in 1992, The Promise was performed in Litchfield, Illinois under the organization Contemporary Christian Music Ministry.
 Yearly performances were held for two weekends, seven and later only six total performances, shortly before Easter.
 Performances continued for 24 straight years (though a counting error caused us to celebrate our "25th and Final Season" in 2015), in the same location, Zion Lutheran Church and School.

 Trace Creek Baptist Church in Mayfield, Kentucky has performed The Promise since the year 2000 (with the exceptions of the 2020 and 2021 seasons due to COVID-19).
-Trace Creek utilizes a cast and crew of roughly 400 people, and the 2022 season saw seven performances with a total of over 6,500 people in attendance.
+Trace Creek utilizes a cast and crew of over 400 people, and the 2022 season saw seven performances with more than 6,500 people in attendance.
+After overwhelming demand, the 2023 season added an eighth performance.